syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Dealing-With-Center-Button.md

 # Dealing with CenterButton

-CenterButton/BackButton in RadialMenu is nothing but the view in center of the RadialMenu.
-It performs the operations like Opening and Closing the rim and Navigation to next level items.
-SfRadialMenu allows us to customize the CenterButton/BackButton with `FontIcon`, `Custom View` and `Caption`.
+CenterButton/BackButton in radial menu is a view in center of the radial menu.
+It performs the operations such as opening and closing the rim, and Navigating to next level items.
+Radial Menu allows you to customize the CenterButton/BackButton with `FontIcon`, `Custom View`, and `Caption`.

-## Add Icon through Icon Font
+## Add icon through Icon-Font

-We can able to set IconFonts to CenterButton using the `CenterButtonText` property available in SfRadialMenu.And we have to set respective FontFamily for the text in `CenterButtonFontFamily`.
+You can set IconFonts to CenterButton using the `CenterButtonText` property in radial menu, and respective FontFamily for the text in `CenterButtonFontFamily`.

 {% tabs %}